 After that,the process is basically blending the soften rice with the rest of the ingredients.
 To sweeten, I like to use only the condensed milk.
 But you can taste the chicha and if you would like it to be more sweet you can add a few tablespoon of sugar.

 Finally, add a lot of ice and enjoy a typical Venezuelan homemade chicha!

 - 1 cup rice

 - 2 cup milk

 - 1 tbsp ground cinnamon

 - ½ tsp nutmeg

 Soak the rice in 2 cups of water from 2 to 12 hours.

 Rinse the rice and cook it in a pot with the 4 cups of water remaining.
-Cook it for 40 minutes until the rice is extremely soggy and can’t absorb more water.
+Cook it for 40 minutes with the cinnamon stick until the rice is extremely soggy and can’t absorb more water.
 Let it chill and remove the cinnamon stick.